Study Abroad Programme

 Exchanges and Study Abroad

 Are you an undergraduate at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
 The Study Abroad programme gives you the chance to study with us for one term or a full academic year.

-When you apply to come to Portsmouth on the Study Abroad programme, you'll choose to study in the faculty that best corresponds with your current studies – either Business and Law, Science, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.
+When you apply to come to Portsmouth on the Study Abroad programme, you'll choose to study in the faculty that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.

-You'll have to pay fees for the duration of your stay – the following figures are for our undergraduate Study Abroad programme, and are accurate for the 2019/2020 academic year:
+You'll pay fees for the duration of your stay – the following figures are for our undergraduate Study Abroad programme, and are accurate for the 2019/2020 academic year:

 You'll study in classes, go to lectures, seminars and tutorial classes with our other full-time students, and gain invaluable first-hand experience of studying in a different academic environment.

 Your home university will have to approve your exchange to Portsmouth, but assuming they do, at the end of your studies, you'll receive a transcript that shows the academic credits you've gained with us, which can be transferred back to your home institution.

 To find out more about how to apply, our entry requirements, our modules catalogue, our application deadlines and more, read our frequently asked questions below – or if you're ready to take your interest further, email us at email@example.com.

 I want to study in Portsmouth – what are my next steps?